livinginformation/merkato/README.md

 Merkato is a Python cryptocurrency Market Making and Arbitrage bot

-## Getting Started

-Run python3 bot.py from the command line.
-Currently non-functional.

 ### Prerequisites

 See [requirements.txt](https://github.com/livinginformation/merkato/blob/master/requirements.txt) for the full list of prerequisites.

 ### Installing

+Install all dependencies.

+## Getting Started

-Install all dependencies, and then run the following from the top level directory:
+Run the following from the top level directory: *Currently non-functional.*
 ```
 python3 bot.py
 ```